thanhlongvl/test2/README.md

 * Open terminal in Visual Studio Code and **cd** to **/my_app**
 * Type **npm install**

-### 3. Build and run project
+### 4. Build and run project
-* Run Spring Boot Server with IntelliJ IDEA or Eclipse
+* Run Spring Boot Server with IntelliJ IDEA or Eclipse - [*Spring Boot Server*](https://github.com/thanhlongvl/springbootserversportstore)
 * Go to **server** folder in project then open PowerShell window here and type **node server.js**
 * In Visual Studio Code **cd** to **my_app** folder and type **npm start**